jmcuneo/a3-persistence/README.md

 ## Authentication Strategy

-I originally was going to use passport.js, but while clicking around their site I ended up at the Auth0 website without realizing, so I just went ahead and used that instead.
+I originally was going to use passport.js, but while clicking around their site I ended up at the Auth0 website without realizing, so I just went ahead and used that instead because their website looked nicer.
+Authentication can be done either with Github login or username/password.

 ## CSS Framework